 She was the founding Chairman of MicroPlace, a service that allows retail investors to invest in Microfinance, until it was sold to EBay in 2006.

-Elizabeth was one of the earliest employees of Yahoo!
-She served in many roles, but most significantly she was the founder of Yahoo!
+Prior to her career in impact investing, Elizabeth was one of the earliest employees of Yahoo!
+She served in many roles, but most significantly she was a founder of Yahoo!
 Shopping, managing the initial design and creation of what later came to account for a majority of the company’s revenues.
 She continues to be an active angel investor in the technology industry.

 Elizabeth’s career path has also included serving as the CEO of a publicly traded company in Canada (CML Global Capital), a diversified investment company with businesses in Calgary, Alberta, Hong Kong, and Belize amongst others.